 Description: This implant is used on Ghosts who proved their worth to the government, and are allowed a little more independent thinking, complex problem solving, and usage of their powers.
 The Operative-Pattern implant maintains tight control while allowing a small amount of independence.

-- Gains the Cynic and Jaded talents - +3 resolve - Cannot boost their psionic powers - Never overloads - Cannot manifest psionic powers requiring a PL of higher than 6 - A character with this inhibitor cannot manifest energy powers. - the Operative-Pattern implant has trackers where the subject's location can be monitored remotely.
+A character with this implant gains the Cynic and Jaded talents, a +6 bonus to resisting telepathy attempts, and the psychic cannot Boost their psionic powers, never overcharge, and count their Psi Level as a maximum of 6 when manifesting powers and determining their effects.
+A character with this inhibitor cannot manifest energy powers.
+In addition, the Operative-Pattern implant has trackers where the subject's location can be monitored remotely.
 The character has independent thought for executing their commands, although defying orders is exceptionally difficult for them, and requires a DC 25 Willpower test to act against protocol or orders.